luciusmagn/lambdas-and-logos/book.typ

 or while falling asleep.#footnote[
     My best programming is done on long walks through nature or old Prague.
 I find that the repetitive motion of walking, and the sounds of outside help me eliminate distractions, and naturally lead me into a deep thinking state.
-On the comparatively rarer occassions that I wear earphones, walks a ]
+On the rare occassions I wear earphones, walks a ]

-When I tell people I'm a programmer, they often imagine me sitting at a computer typing frantically for hours, producing line after line of obscure symbols.
+When I tell people I am a programmer, they often imagine me sitting at a computer typing frantically for hours, producing line after line of obscure symbols.
 This Hollywood-perpetuated image misses the essence of what I actually do.
 Most of my time is spent thinking, reading, discussing, arguing with idiots on the internet, sketching, and understanding.
 The actual typing of code might represent only a fraction of my working day,